whosonfirst/go-webhookd-aws/README.md

 This will run `webhookd` HTTP daemon as a Lambda function.
 In order to use it you will need to configure an AWS API Gateway endpoint.

-### webhookd-lambda-task

-This is a Lambda function to run an ECS task when invoked.
-It is principally meant to be used with the `go-webhookd` Lambda dispatcher.
-It should probably be renamed since it's pretty confusing, even for me.

-## AWS

-### Lambda

 #### Roles

 Your Lambda function will need to run using a role with the following built-in AWS policies: